 Professor Paul Gugliuzza is an award-winning scholar and teacher who specializes in civil procedure, federal courts, and intellectual property law, with a particular focus on patent litigation.
-He has published articles in numerous leading law reviews, including the Duke Law Journal, Georgetown Law Journal, Texas Law Review, Vanderbilt Law Review, and Virginia Law Review.
+He has published articles in numerous leading law reviews, including the Duke Law Journal, Georgetown Law Journal, Minnesota Law Review, Texas Law Review, Vanderbilt Law Review, Virginia Law Review, and Washington University Law Review.

-Professor Gugliuzza has testified before both the U.S. Senate and the U.S. House of Representatives on the topic of patent law, and his scholarship has been cited in over a dozen judicial opinions across all levels of the state and federal courts.
-His article, “The Federal Circuit as a Federal Court,” received the annual best article award from the Federal Courts Section of the Association of American Law Schools (AALS).
+Professor Gugliuzza has testified before both the U.S. Senate and the U.S. House of Representatives, and his scholarship has been cited in over a dozen judicial opinions.
+His article, “The Federal Circuit as a Federal Court,” received the annual best article award from the Federal Courts Section of the Association of American Law Schools.
 Before coming to Temple, Professor Gugliuzza was Professor of Law at Boston University School of Law, where he received the Dean’s Award in recognition of his teaching.

 Professor Gugliuzza graduated summa cum laude from Tulane University School of Law.
 After law school, he clerked for Judge Ronald M. Gould on the U.S. Court of Appeals for the Ninth Circuit and practiced in the Issues and Appeals group at Jones Day in Washington, D.C.